 Before serving in government, Chase served as a law clerk for Judge Allison Eid of the Tenth Circuit United States Court of Appeals.
 After his clerkship, Chase worked as a Constitutional Law Fellow at the Becket Fund for Religious Liberty, where he helped draft dispositive motions and briefs in federal litigation on behalf of clients of diverse faiths.

-- Deputy Associate Counsel the President, Office of White House Counsel, 2019–2021
+- Deputy Associate Counsel to the President, Office of White House Counsel, 2019–2021

 - Special Counsel to the Special Inspector General for Pandemic Recovery, 2021–2022